 Usually we hide the structural frames in our buildings.
 We put them together a little messily, and we don’t care, because we know we are going to hide them with brick on the outside and plaster on the inside.

 At Superpod® we decided to embrace and celebrate the structural frame of our podhouses® and Superpod® designs.
 We decided to commission a beautiful frame that will be seen.
 The term used in the steel industry is an expressed steel frame.
 Or an exposed steel frame.

 Our steel frame is visible on the inside of the building, and will be used for various things besides structural support, as part of the workings of the building.
 So we have created more than one function out of the frame.

-For example, the steel frame is used for windows and doors.
+For example, the steel frame is used for windows and doors, like those on Bespoke Doors.
 Without any other framing.

 And it is used for wiring.